rdmorganiser/rdmo-docs/docs/administration/api.md

 ### What is Swagger?

 Swagger is a set of tools built around the OpenAPI Specification.
 These tools help to design, build and document REST APIs.
-OpenAPI is already implemented in RDMO but usually disabled.
+OpenAPI is already implemented in RDMO.
 The Swagger page in RDMO is provided by a python library called [Django REST Swagger](https://github.com/marcgibbons/django-rest-swagger).

-The Swagger page can help you to design API queries because it gives a well-arranged interactive overview of all the available endpoints and query parameters.
+The interactive Swagger page can help you to design API queries because it gives a well-arranged interactive overview of all the available endpoints and query parameters.
 If you need help to get an idea about the possibilities of the RDMO API you should have a look.

 ### Use Swagger Tools